 When not at camp, you can find Liz running on the beach or reading in her hammock at her South Florida home.
 Although she enjoys the tranquility of it all, it’s not long before she’s itching to return to Saddle Mountain – to be reunited with the amazing campers and staff that have become her second family!

-Scott joined the TLC Family in 2014 and works year round as our assistant director.
+Scott joined the TLC Family in 2014 and works year round as our Associate Director.
 His experience as a camper made an big impact on his life and he was thrilled when he had the opportunity to make his passion his profession.
 Scott spends each and every day working to ensure that TLC provides its campers with the best possible summer camp experience.

-Scott wears many hats at TLC, including hiring staff, developing new programs, and overseeing camp operations and upgrades.
-He is also an active member of the Program Steering Committee of the Tri-State Camping Conference and is closely involved with the TLC STARFISH Foundation, a nonprofit that provides underserved children with summer camp, educational, community and wellness opportunities..
+Scott wears many hats at TLC, including hiring staff, developing new programs, overseeing camp operations and upgrades, and is a year-round resource to our camp families.
+He is also an active member of the SCOPE Benefit Dinner Committee and is closely involved in the operations of the TLC STARFISH Foundation, a nonprofit that provides underserved children with summer camp, educational, community and wellness opportunities..

 Prior to joining the TLC Family, Scott earned his Masters Degree in Accounting from Binghamton University and worked for PricewaterhouseCoopers while obtaining his CPA.
 He’ll be the first to tell you that giving up the cubicle for the camping life was the best decision he’s ever made!